Pipeline: Exposure

 Previous work has shown that a 'worst-case exposure scenario' can be limited to a specific set of conditions.
 Based on the advanced detection methods and pipeline shut-off SOP developed by TransCanada, the risk of a substantive or large release over a short period of time contaminating groundwater with benzene is unlikely.
 Detection, shutoff, and remediation procedures would limit the dissolution and transport of benzene.
 Therefore, the exposure of benzene would be limited to leaks that are below the limit of detection and go unnoticed for extended periods of time.
 Leak detection is monitored through a SCADA system that assesses pressure and volume flow every 5 seconds.
 A pinhole leak that releases small quantities that cannot be detected by the SCADA system (<1.5% flow) could accumulate into a substantive spill.
 Detection of pinhole leaks would come from a visual or olfactory inspection, aerial surveying, or mass-balance inconsistencies.
-It is assumed that pinhole leaks are discovered within the 14-day inspection interval, however snow cover and location (e.g. remote, deep) could delay detection.
-Benzene typically makes up 0.1 – 1.0% of oil and will have varying degrees of volatility and dissolution based on environmental factors.
+It is assumed that pinhole leaks are discovered within the 14-day inspection interval; however, snow cover and location (e.g. remote, deep) could delay detection.
+Benzene typically makes up 0.1 to 1.0% of oil and will have varying degrees of volatility and dissolution based on environmental factors.

 Even with pipeline leak volumes within SCADA detection limits, sometimes pipeline leaks are misinterpreted by pipeline operators to be pump malfunctions, or other problems.
-The Enbridge Line 6B crude oil pipeline failure in Marshall, Michigan on July 25, 2010 was thought by operators in Edmonton to be from column separation of the dilbit in that pipeline.
+The Enbridge Line 6B crude oil pipeline failure in Marshall, Michigan, on July 25, 2010, was thought by operators in Edmonton to be from column separation of the dilbit in that pipeline.
 The leak in wetlands along the Kalamazoo River was only confirmed 17 hours after it happened by a local gas company employee.

 Spill frequency-volume

 Although the Pipeline and Hazardous Materials Safety Administration (PHMSA) has standard baseline incident frequencies to estimate the number of spills, TransCanada altered these assumptions based on improved pipeline design, operation, and safety.
-Whether these adjustments are justified is debatable as these assumptions resulted in a nearly 10-fold decrease in spill estimates.
-Given that the pipeline crosses 247 miles of the Ogallala Aquifer, or 14.5% of the entire pipeline length, and the 50-year life of the entire pipeline is expected to have between 11 – 91 spills, approximately 1.6 – 13.2 spills can be expected to occur over the aquifer.
-An estimate of 13.2 spills over the aquifer, each lasting 14 days, results in 184 days of potential exposure over the 50 year lifetime of the pipeline.
+Whether these adjustments are justified is debatable as these assumptions resulted in a nearly ten-fold decrease in spill estimates.
+Given that the pipeline crosses 247 miles of the Ogallala Aquifer, or 14.5% of the entire pipeline length, and the 50-year life of the entire pipeline is expected to have between 11 and 91 spills, approximately 1.6 to 13.2 spills can be expected to occur over the aquifer.
+An estimate of 13.2 spills over the aquifer, each lasting 14 days, results in 184 days of potential exposure over the 50-year lifetime of the pipeline.

 In the reduced-scope worst-case exposure scenario, the volume of a pinhole leak at 1.5% of max flow-rate for 14 days has been estimated at 189,000 barrels or 7.9 million gallons of oil.
-According to PHMSA's incident database, only 0.5% of all spills in the last 10 years were >10,000 barrels.
+According to PHMSA's incident database, only 0.5% of all spills in the last ten years were more than 10,000 barrels.